-Now is an exciting time to check out Finnish Studies at Finlandia University!
+Now is an exciting time to check out Finnish & Nordic Studies at Finlandia University!

-The Finnish Studies minor program is an interdisciplinary area studies program currently under development to complement and augment any major field of study offered at Finlandia University.
-Finnish Studies minors build an understanding of aspects of Finnish history, culture, and society, which can be arranged to correspond directly with the student’s major field, or to call to a student’s unique interests separate from the major.
+The Finnish & Nordic Studies minor program is an interdisciplinary area studies program that can complement and augment any major field of study offered at Finlandia University.
+Finnish & Nordic Studies minors build an understanding of aspects of Nordic history, culture, and society with a special focus on Finland, which can be arranged to correspond directly with the student’s major field, or to call to a student’s unique interests separate from the major.

-What will i do with a finnish studies minor?
+What will i do with a finnish & Nordic studies minor?